SyedMuhammadFaheem/AirOpsManager-AirlinesManagementSystem/README.md

 ### Server

-1. Navigate to the `client` directory.
+1. Navigate to the `server` directory.

 ```bash
 cd server